AkhilGNair/recipes/README.md

  I say use enough salt but it's pretty easy to go overboard.
 If you do that once, you probably won't do it again.

-A refer to a couple of things in these recipes.
+A refer to a couple of things in these recipes follow.

 ## A Spoon